Last Updated 3/5/2023

-Keep in mind that there is a difference between a sweepstakes or giveaway and contests.
-Often times these words get used interchangeably but there are differences.
+Keep in mind that there is a difference between sweepstakes (or giveaways) and contests.
+Oftentimes these words get used interchangeably but there are differences.

-A sweepstakes is a type of giveaway that is fully dependent on luck, meaning a winner is selected at random.
+A sweepstake is a type of giveaway that is fully dependent on luck, meaning a winner is selected at random.
 This is the easier one to host and manage.

 Rafflecopter – https://www.rafflecopter.com

 5. Add a Facebook Tab or CTA button on your page

 Last but not least, you can add two ways to subscribe on your Facebook page.

 Many of the email list services out there should allow you to add a signup form on the left side of your Facebook page area called Tabs.

 For Mailchimp users, you will need to integrate your account with Facebook.
 To do this, go to your Account page from the upper right-hand drop-down menu.
 You should see a tab in the top middle called Integrations.
 In this list, you should see Facebook and follow the directions.
 If you need more help, you can refer to this link.